all-in-aigc/chatgpt-webapi/README.md

-> chatgpt official api is not published yet, this sdk may not work. please use the [GPT-3 SDK](https://github.com/chatgp/gpt3), which is based on [OpenAI GPT-3 openAPI](https://beta.openai.com/docs/api-reference/introduction)
+> if you want to use [GPT-3](https://beta.openai.com/docs/api-reference/introduction) apis, look at this one: [GPT-3 SDK](https://github.com/chatgp/gpt3),

 # chatgpt-go